MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 | Enterprise Mobility and Security E3 or E5 | https://www.microsoft.com/cloud-platform/enterprise-mobility-security |
 | Azure Information Protection Premium P1 or P2 | https://azure.microsoft.com/pricing/details/information-protection/ |

-QUESTIONS:
+(TBD) QUESTIONS:
 - Should we add Microsoft 365 to the above?
 - Is AIP Premium P1/P2 backed by an Azure AD tenant?
 Or does the user need to sign up for an Azure subscription first, and use that AAD account to get the AIP P1/P2 subscription?
-- (TBD) Because the MIP SDK requires an Office 365 tenant with certain private preview features enabled, you must have an account from a properly configured preview tenant.
-If you need a test account, you can submit a request at https://aka.ms/mipsdkpreviewaccount.
+- Do they still need a whitelisted tenant? ie: "Because the MIP SDK requires an Office 365 tenant with certain private preview features enabled, you must have an account from a properly configured preview tenant.
+If you need a test account, you can submit a request at https://aka.ms/mipsdkpreviewaccount. "

 ## Configure your client workstation